 10.2.
 Dissemination format - Publications

-Data for the production index are published in the "Anuarul statistic al Romaniei (Romanian statistical yearbook); in the "Buletin statistic lunar" (Monthly statistical bulletin); "Buletin Statistic de Industrie" (Statistical Bulletin – Industry); in the "Breviar-Romania in cifre" (Romania in figures).
+Data for the production index are published in the "Anuarul statistic al Romaniei (Romanian statistical yearbook); in the "Buletin statistic lunar" (Monthly statistical bulletin); "Buletin Statistic de Industrie" (Statistical Bulletin–Industry); in the "Breviar-Romania in cifre" (Romania in figures).
 A monthly press release is also produced.

+All statistical publications are available also in electronic format.
 Data for the production index are published on the Internet site of INS in the TEMPO data base.
-All statistical publications are available also in electronic format.

-he production indices are published at 2-digit CANE level as well as MIGS, gross, working day adjusted and seasonally adjusted series.
-IPI is presented as an index with fixed base year (2015=100) as well as a growth rate.
+The production indices are published at 2-digit CANE rev2 level as well as MIGS, gross, working day adjusted and seasonally adjusted series.
+IPI is presented as an index with fixed base year (2021=100) as well as a growth rate.
+IPI at counties level (NUTS3) are available as an index of the same period of previous year on the level of total industry – gross data.

 10.3.
 Dissemination format - online database